• Skip to primary navigation

 For the mango layer:

-In a blender, blend the mango cubes (for purée) and orange juice until smooth.
+In a blender, blend the mango cubes (for the purée) and orange juice until smooth.
 In a small pot, add water and agar agar powder and stir to distribute the powder.
 Bring to a full boil, stirring frequently, making sure that all the agar agar powder has dissolved.
 Add sugar and mango purée and whisk until smooth.
-Remove from heat and taste, adding more sugar and/or lime juice as needed.
+Remove from the heat and taste, adding more sugar and/or lime juice as needed.

 Pour the mango mixture into a mould.
 You can use whatever mould you like; I used a square pan, but you can also make individual ones using cups, glasses, etc. Add the 1-cm mango cubes into the mango base, distributing the cubes evenly throughout, and pushing them down to make sure they are submerged.
-If desired, you can add mint leaves all throughout, pushing them into the mango base.
+If desired, you can add mint leaves as well, pushing them into the mango base.
 Note: Agar agar jelly sets at room temperature, so work quickly especially if you are making small ones.

 Let the jelly set until the surface is firm enough to pour on the next layer (if you touch it gently and your fingers are not poking through, it's ready).
-You CAN put it in the fridge to make it go faster, but do not let this set completely cold! (see note)
+You CAN put it in the fridge to make it go faster, but do not let this get cold! (see note)

 For the coconut layer: